Deep-Symmetry/afterglow/README.md

 (in-ns 'afterglow.examples)
 ```

-You can bring up the web interface (and open a browser window on it)
+You can bring up the web interface, and open a browser window on it,
-with a one-liner like this:
+with a one-liner like this (the first argument specifies the port on
+which to run the web interface, and the second controls whether a
+browser window should be automatically opened):

 ```clojure
 (core/start-web-server 16000 true)